allwinlucious/MasterThesis/README.md

 ## Contact

-If you have any questions or suggestions, please contact [allwinlucious@gmail.com](mailto:allwinlucious@gmail.com).
+If you have any questions or suggestions, please contact [allwin.lucious@rwth-aachen.de](mailto:allwinlucious@rwth-aachen.de).